Error

 We reduced our emissions over long distances

-Together with Balearia, we opted for LNG fuel on our routes to Huelva, achieving a 30% CO2 reduction.
+Together with Balearia, we opted for LNG fuel on routes to Huelva, achieving a -30% CO2 reduction* *Balearia data.

 We eliminated plastics on board

-We replaced them with biodegradable tableware, reducing up to 6.2 tonnes of plastic per year.
+We replaced them with household items with less environmental impact, reducing up to 6.2 tonnes/year of plastic.

 We dived into the sea to protect it

-We started a new protection project, with thermal camera testing and outreach actions.
+We started a new marine protection project (ULL), with thermal camera tests and publicity activities.

-We further reduced our nautical miles through Special Areas of Conservation (SACs).
+We further reduced the miles of navigation through Special Areas of Conservation (SAC).

 We also achieved the ISO 14001 certification